AhiyaHiya/Filer/README.md

 # Filer

-Filer is a cross-platform file explorer that works on Linux and Windows.
-It is written in C++ and provides a user-friendly interface for navigating and managing files and directories.
+Filer is a cross-platform file explorer targeted for Linux and Windows.

+It is written in C++ for speed.

+It provides a pleasant interface for navigating and managing files and directories.

 ## Features